Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years

 \end{itemize}

-Given their dispersions, existing datasets are, as of now, equally compatible with the {\it fiducial}, eIMF and eSFE models.
+Given their dispersions, existing datasets are, as of now, equally compatible with the fiducial, eIMF and eSFE models.
 Further constraints on mass-to-light ratios (through joint analyses of the UV LF and SMF), spectral signatures (such as Balmer break strengths and the ionising photon production efficiency) and stronger hints on $\fesc$ \citep[e.g.][]{Choustikov24, Jaskot24, Jung24, Kerutt24} will be crucial in differentiating between these classes of models.

-Finally, our models can be further improved in the future to better reflect on the complex and diverse nature of high-redshift galaxies.
-We have seen, for example, that our models do not recover extremely metal rich, low mass systems, $\beta$ slopes bluer than -2.5 or Balmer break strengths weaker than 0.8.
-These could be driven by e.g. stochasticity in the star formation process where extremely young stars ($<5$ Myr) dominate the spectrum or the presence of very massive stars (up to 400 $\Msun$) boosting the luminosity of star-forming galaxies \citep{schaerer2025}.
+Finally, our models can be further improved in the future to better reflect on the complex and diverse nature of high redshift galaxies.
+We have seen, for example, that our models do not recover extremely metal rich, low-mass systems, $\beta$ slopes bluer than -2.5 or Balmer break strengths weaker than 0.8.
+These could be driven by, for example, stochasticity in the star formation process where extremely young stars ($<5$ Myr) dominate the spectrum or the presence of very massive stars (up to 400 $\Msun$) boosting the luminosity of star-forming galaxies \citep{schaerer2025}.
 Our metal prescriptions use the instantaneous recycling approximation that could be responsible for the lack of low-mass high-metallicity systems \citep[Sect.
 4.1;][]{Ucci2023}.
 Further we assume perfect mixing of gas and dust and assume a simple dust geometry to calculate the total optical depth, ignoring both clumping of dust and the spatial segregation between star forming regions and dust \citep{Inami22}.
 We aim at including these crucial effects into our models in future works to keep pace with the incredible datasets available in the first billion years.